lanbengbeng/fdbus-doc/docs/manual.rst

 of host 2 is 1; if token13 is used, the security level of host 2 is 3, and so on.
 The number of security levels can be configured according to the project.

-The security level of the host is specified after the host server authenticates and authenticates the host.
+The security level of the host is specified after the ``host server`` identifies and authenticates the host.
-As mentioned above, the host server can identify the host identity according to the host's MAC address or other means, and then use the following configuration table to publish the tokens used by the hosts to access each other:
+As mentioned above, the ``host server`` can identify the host identity according to the host's MAC address or other means, and then use the following configuration table to publish the tokens used by the hosts to access each other: